wp-plugins/juiz-social-post-sharer/readme.txt

 2. After a post

 == Changelog ==

+= 1.2.0 =
+* New social networks available : weibo
+* CSS improvement
+* Documentation available! (see the bottom of settings page)
+* New hooks and template functions available (see the documentation)

 = 1.1.4 =
 * New choice: displaying button on all lists of articles (blog, archive, tag, search result, etc.)